-The agreement, dated January 6, 2022, gave Argentina Lithium the option to earn a 100% interest in five properties totaling approximately 1,762 hectares at the Pocitos Salar ("the Ramos Properties").
+The agreement, dated January 6, 2022, gave Argentina Lithium the option to earn a 100% interest in five properties totaling approximately 1,762 hectares located in the southern portion of the Pocitos Salar ("the Ramos Properties").
 The option terms included mandatory payments totaling US\$150,000 in the first year, followed by US\$550,000 2 years after signing.
 The Company has exercised the option in full; the vendor retains a 1% Net Smelter Royalty ("NSR") which can be purchased by the Company for US\$500,000.